klb417/keahua-arboretum-pixel-pals/README.md

 ![Keahua Landscape](./keahua.jpeg)

-# Before You Start
+# Keahua Arboretum

 Welcome to the Keahua Arboretum!

-1. Everyone clone the repository
-1. `cd` to the project directory
-1. Run the command `pip install -r requirements.txt`
-1. Run the command `python index.py` to start your application _(do not use AREPL for this project)_

-## Guidelines

-* You will not learn anything in this group project if you don't communicate well with each other.
-* You will not get anything done if you don't communicate well with each other.
-* Collaboration is key in this project.
-Working solo will get you nowhere.
-* Showing up late, extended lunches, going home early and leaving your team stranded will get you pulled off the team.
-* Create [pull request and issue ticket templates](https://help.github.com/en/articles/about-issue-and-pull-request-templates) for your team.

-# Keahua Arboretum

 You and your friends have decided to connect with the earth again and abandon your reliance on technology and urban vices.
 You have decided to move to Hawaii and join the land management team for the Keahua Arboretum.

 You have met with other foresters and land managers and have decided on the animals and plants below to focus on growing and maintaining for the arboretum.

+## Cloning down the repository and starting the application

+1. Clone this repository
+1. `cd` to the project directory
+1. Run the command `pip install -r requirements.txt`
+1. Run the command `python index.py` to start your application

 ## Biomes